ccerv1/blog/essays/lemon_award.md

-{
-  "title": "The Lemon Award: a Case Study on Financial Transparency & Good Governance in Cooperatives", "date": "03/26/2012"
+### The Lemon Award: a Case Study on Financial Transparency & Good Governance in Cooperatives

-}
----
+*March 26, 2012*

-*This is the original case study I prepared for TechnoServe's [Lessons Learned](https://www.technoserve.org/wp-content/uploads/2013/04/coffee-initiative-lessons-learned.pdf) from the Coffee Initiative, released in 2013*
+> This is the original case study I prepared for TechnoServe's [Lessons Learned](https://www.technoserve.org/wp-content/uploads/2013/04/coffee-initiative-lessons-learned.pdf) from the Coffee Initiative, released in 2013

 ## Doyo’s Turnaround